 “All Deaf people can read lips, and as long as I speak distinctly and look at them, they will always understand every word I have to say”.
 Actually, lip reading is an amazingly ineffective way of communicating.
 It’s estimated that lipreaders can understand only 30% of the conversation taking place.
 That’s like missing two of every three words being spoken!
 In situations where the Deaf person is familiar with the speaker or the conversation is easily predictable (such as at a check out stand) comprehension goes up to 60%, but that’s still almost every other word missing from the exchange.
 Pretty terrible, really.

 “All Deaf people were taught to speak in school using an easy process where each letter has a mouth shape they learn, and then they’re good to go.”
-Though some Deaf people were taught to speak in “Oral” schools using an awful process requiring years and years of one-on-one study, many Deaf people do not speak.
+Though some Deaf people were taught to speak in Oral schools using a tedious process requiring years and years of one-on-one study, many Deaf people do not speak.
 That’s OK, they are really adept at communicating with Hearing people in other ways.
 You should be flexible and let them get their point across with pen and paper, or anything else that works for them.

 “Deafness is genetic.
 All people who are Deaf will pass Deafness onto their children.”
 There is a type of Deafness that is genetic, and some Deaf people do have Deaf children, however 90% of all Deaf people were born to Hearing parents and will also have Hearing children.
 There has been no proven scientific basis for the policies of Eugenics that have plagued Deaf adults since this country was founded.